saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 # Module 2: Lab 11: On-Prem to Azure Connections - VPN Gateways and Tunnelling

+## Exercise 1: Deploy Virtual Appliances and Gateways for intersite connectivity.

 ### Task 1: Deploy a Virtual Appliance.